virtual-labs/exp-pathloss-iitkgp/experiment/theory.md

 ### 1.1 Large Scale Fading:-

 Large Scale Fading is dealt by propagation models that predict the mean received signal strength for an arbitrary transmitter receiver separation.
-The large scale fading model gives such an average with measurements across $$4\lambda$$ to $$40\lambda$$, where $$\lambda$$ is the wavelength.
+The large scale fading model gives such an average with measurements across 4λ to 40λ, where λ is the wavelength.
 This is useful for estimating coverage area.
 Large Scale fading can be broadly classified as:-
 - Path Loss.
 - Shadowing.